 Seeking alternative methods to conceive, like fertility treatments, was only for the rich or other races.
-When I look back, I only knew of a couple of women that never had children, and it was always assumed that it was a choice that they made.
-Never did I think that they were infertile, but when I asked most of them, my suspicions were confirmed.
+When I look back, I only knew very few women who were childless, and it was assumed that it was by choice.
+But when I asked most of them, I learned they struggled with infertility.
 I remember having a conversation with my mom about my infertility and her solution was to pray about it.
 Now don’t get me wrong, spirituality is very important, but I also believe that other forms of intervention are needed in many cases.
-In the black community, to deal with a problem means that there has to be a solution, but for those of us with the “fertility” problem, we were never taught that there were solutions.
+In the Black community, to deal with a problem means that there has to be a solution, but for those of us with the “fertility” problem, we were never taught that there were solutions.

-For almost 17 years of my life I dealt with the shame of feeling inadequate, not having anyone that looked like me that I could relate to and hearing the voices in my head tell me I was not a whole woman.
-My labor was 17 hours and 11 minutes which represented to me those 17 years of being denied motherhood finally vanishing.
+For almost 17 years of my life I dealt with the shame of feeling inadequate, not having anyone that looked like me that I could relate to, and hearing the voices in my head tell me I was not a whole woman.
+My labor was 17 hours and 11 minutes which, to me, represented those 17 years of being denied motherhood finally vanishing.

-I believe that in order to break the silence and no longer make infertility a taboo subject in the black community, we need to have raw and gritty conversations amongst ourselves.
-We are going to have to speak up and understand that it is not a secret; infertility is not something to be ashamed of.
-We must let others know that we exist.
-We are regular people that have problems just like the rest of the world, but one which happens to be infertility.
-Any chance I get, I tell my story because it took me years to seek help.
-I still get looks when I tell people that I conceived my children through fertility treatments, but I am no longer ashamed.
-If I can help one person by telling my story then I am happy that they didn’t have to suffer.
+I believe that in order to break the silence and no longer make infertility a taboo subject in the Black community, we need to have raw and gritty conversations amongst ourselves.
+We are going to have to speak up and understand that infertility is not something to be ashamed of; it is not a shameful secret or failure as women.
+We must let other people in the Black community know that they are not alone.
+Every chance I get, I tell my story because I don't want anyone else to wait years to . seek help like I did.
+I still get looks when I tell people that I conceived my children through fertility treatments, but I am not ashamed.
+If I can help even one person by sharing my story then that is one less person that will not have to suffer alone.

 "I'm just a regular girl in an imperfect world trying to leave an exceptional legacy for my little blessings.
 Nothing in this world has ever been more important to me than motherhood.
 It takes great courage to create and be responsible for life and I do not take my position for granted."